 To some, the difference between a metal strainer and metal filter is a matter of semantics since many design engineers use the term filter and strainer interchangeably.
 Although this is correct, the major difference between a metal filter and a metal strainer is particulate size to be removed from process media.

-Like metal filters, metal strainers or strainer elements manufactured by Yankee Wire Cloth Products are used primarily in commercial and industrial/OEM applications.
-Metal strainers are manufactured from wire mesh, perforated metal, or expanded metal, and are often placed in-line with process piping to remove larger particulate matter and contaminants that may damage pumps, valves and other process equipment.
+Like metal filters, metal strainers or strainer elements custom manufactured by Yankee Wire Cloth Products are used primarily in commercial and industrial/OEM applications.
+Metal strainers are manufactured from wire mesh, perforated metal or expanded metal, and are often placed in-line with process piping to remove larger particulate matter and contaminants that may damage pumps, valves and other process equipment.
 Metal strainers can also be used to separate, or screen one substance from another.
 Typical applications include food processing, pharmaceutical, chemical, hydraulic and general industrial applications.

 Metal strainers possess design characteristics which make them a superior alternative to paper filters.
 Metal strainers are inherently cleanable and reusable.
 Properly designed, they can withstand temperatures in excess of 500 degrees Fahrenheit, extremely high-pressure differentials and caustic/corrosive environments.

 There are three primary materials with which you can design metal strainers.
 These are: wire cloth, expanded metal and perforated metal.
 Each material has its own flow rates and individual characteristics, making it a “best fit” for particular engineering requirements.
 For example, perforated metals can be selected with round holes, square holes or any other shape required based on size and or shape of the particulate that needs to be strained.

 All three materials can be selected in the following metals:

-In some applications, strainer design requires a mix of materials for support or to develop a protective underlying or outer structure of expanded or perforated metal or a coarser mesh that guards delicate pleated interior components.
+In some applications, strainer design requires a mix of materials for support or to develop a protective underlying or outer structure of expanded or perforated metal or a coarser stainless steel mesh that guards delicate pleated interior components.

 Metal strainers can be formed using a variety of techniques.
 The specifics of your filtration requirement – particles size, GPM flow rate, contact liquid as well as the physical space limitations into which the strainer must fit all affect the construction type and the strainer end formation.